 The 4 Greatest Violinists of All Time – The violin is a melodious string instrument, making the listener calm and so excited.
 So famous, especially in Europe, Paris and Spain.
-In its era, the violinists make many masterpieces that are remembered to this day.
+In its era, the best violinists make many masterpieces that are remembered to this day.
 Even their works are on display in the museum.

 Their works are also the inspiration for leading violinists and composers around the world today.
 Here are some short profiles of Greatest Violinists of All Time and their masterpieces.

-Profile of the Great Violinists Ever
+Profile of the Greatest Violinists of All Time

 1. Arcangelo Corelli

-An Italian violinist was born on February 17, 1963.
+An Italian greatest violinist was born on February 17, 1963.
 He is also a famous composer in the Baroque era.
 Arcangelo Corelli is famous as the father of violin techniques.
 He discovered and modified the violin techniques until they became the basis for further violin development.
 In 1687 Corelli led the show at a music festival for the queen of Sweden named Queen Christina.

-Corelli began studying the violin from 1666-1667 with a violinist from San Petronio named Giovanni Benvenuti.
+Corelli began studying the violin from 1666-1667 with best violinist from San Petronio named Giovanni Benvenuti.
 According to records he had written, Corelli limited his use of his abilities.
 However, the work of his compositions serve as the history of Chamber music.
 Some of Arcangelo Corelli’s famous works are Sonate da Chiesa, Sonate da Camera, Concerti Grossi, Sonata a Quattro for Trumpet, and many more.

 2. Pablo de Sarasate